What To Expect:

 The centre has its own private car park and there are blue badge parking bays in front of the building.

 What should I wear?

-There is no dress code at Elim; Some like to come in suits, others in more casual wear.
+There is no dress code; Some like to come in suits, others in more casual wear.